-It’s summer in Michigan, the season to get outside—and for many, the season to step up their fitness routine.
+It’s summer, the season to get outside—and for many, the season to step up their fitness routine.

 Which is a good plan: Everyone can benefit from being more active.

-But if your workouts are taking you out into the heat and humidity, remember to fend off heat-related illnesses as you’re burning off calories.
+But if your workouts are taking you out into the heat and humidity, remember to fend off heat-related illness as you’re burning off calories.

-To dig up some expert insights and tips on exercising in the summertime, Health Beat talked with Ranae Hoeft, a wellness coordinator for Priority Health.
+To dig up some expert insights and tips on exercising in the summertime, Health Beat talked with Ranae Hoeft, a wellness coordinator for Priority Health, a few years ago.

 Top tips to avoid overheating during your workouts: